robipozzi/robipozzi-raspberry-sensors/Part1/README.md

 * Create a Kafka topic and name it **sensor**.

-## Read and send sensor data with Python
+## Send simulated data to Kafka with Python
 All the magic happens in **[sensor.py](kafka/sensor.py)** Python program, which reads data from DHT11 sensor and sends to a Kafka topic;
 Run the following
 ```